by Nils Osmar. Updated December 4, 2023. Medical Disclaimer

 - Using Xylitol nasal spray.

 - Some doctors advocate letting a fever burn (though not all agree with this recommendation).
 Fever is the body’s way of fighting infections.
 Speaking anecdotally, I usually let fevers burn rather than taking aspirin or other medications to lower them.

 - Rinsing or gargling with hydrogen peroxide – or even, as odd as it sounds, putting a few drops in your ears.
 (I’ve actually done this, and had a bad cold completely vanish within a few hours.
 My doctor thought it was a placebo effect.
-Could be – but (1) it was harmless, and (2) it worked for me and (3) I haven’t had a cold that lasted more than a few hours since learning about it) (I start with 2 percent hydrogen peroxide and dilute it down to 1 percent, and use a whole dropper full in each ear.
+He could be right – but (1) it was harmless, and (2) it worked for me and (3) I haven’t had a cold that lasted more than a few hours since learning about it) (I start with 2 percent hydrogen peroxide and dilute it down to 1 percent, and use a whole dropper full in each ear.
 If I have an infection, it’ll fizzle and bubble for a few minutes.
 I lie down, pour a dropper full in one ear, then when the bubbling stops, I roll over and do the same in the other ear.)

 - Rinsing or gargling with mouthwashes such as Listerine.

 - Building natural immunity.
 Our immune systems actually benefit from some (limited) contact with pathogens, and exposure to germs (if we’re basically healthy) can have profound health benefits (see study).
 There are times when it’s good to isolate ourselves, but there are also times when it’s good to challenge our immune systems to keep them strong.

 Supplements that may help

 - Taking serrapeptase and/or nattokinase (enzymes sold as supplements) to thin mucus and improve breathing.
 Both work well for me, as long as I take them away from food.

 - Taking vitamin D (and eating vitamin D-rich foods)